SonarQube executes rules on source code to generate issues. There are four types of rules:

 To assess the severity of a rule, we start from the worst thing (see the How severities are assigned section above) and ask category-specific questions.

-Impact: Could the worst thing cause the application to crash or corrupt stored data?
+Impact: Could the worst thing cause the application to crash or to corrupt stored data?

 Likelihood: What's the probability that the worst thing will happen?